Response to Office Action: Everything You Need to Know

 Understanding potential pitfalls in crafting your Office Action response can ultimately increase your chances for approval.
 Some of the most common mistakes include:

 - Answering an Office Action too quickly, which does not allow sufficient time for research and crafting a thorough, adequate response.

 - Relying solely on the online response system rather than seeking clarification from the examining attorney directly if more guidance is needed.
 Since he or she will be reviewing the response, the recommendations this individual can provide are invaluable.
 In addition, the online system allows you to use only the most common responses to a specific issue and does not allow you to create your own response.

 - Failing to recognize the receipt of an Office Action as part of a legal proceeding.
 Every part of the application you submit and responses you send will be forever part of public record.

 Office Actions that are not final indicate an issue with your application that needs to be addressed, giving you the opportunity to argue your case to the assigned examining attorney.
 A final Office Action indicates that your application is in the final phase of review and that if you do not respond properly, your application will be denied.
 For this reason, you may also want to file a notice of appeal at the same time as you respond to a final Office Action.
 This positions you to submit an appeal if your application is denied.
 Since appeals require specific and involved legal arguments, it's important to retain the services of an IP attorney.

 If you need help with responding to an Office Action, you can post your legal need on ;UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.